XiaoTianCan/ASRA/draft-xxx-sidrops-aspa-analysis-00.md

 ## Not Applicable to Complex Relationship Scenarios
 AS relationships in practical networks may be more complex than the traditional P2C/P2P model {{as-rela-1}}{{as-rela-2}}.
 In ASPA, only the complex relationship of mutual transit relationship has been considered.
 The followings are some other complex scenarios that are not covered by ASPA:

 - Hybrid relationship {{as-rela-1}}{{as-rela-2}}.
 Two ASes may agree to have different traditional relationships for different Points-of-Presence (PoPs).
-A hybrid relationship may be dependent on IP versions or/and PoP locations (see {{fig-hybrid-rela}} for examples), even prefixes.
+A hybrid relationship may be dependent on IP versions or/and PoP locations (see {{fig-hybrid-rela}} for examples), even prefixes (i.e., different relationships/policies for different prefixes).

 ~~~
 +-------+  Europe P2C  +-------+